rclabo/VueAndRazorDemos/README.md

 # VueAndRazorDemos
-Demos related to blog posts
+These demos/examples relate to blog posts that I have done or will be doing.